Queen Elizabeth Hotel: History

 The Queen Elizabeth (Le Reine Élizabeth) opened on April 15, 1958.
 The hotel was built and owned by the Canadian National Railway and operated by Hilton Hotels International, though it was never branded as a Hilton.

 Canadian National Railway selected leading architects and designers to give the interior decoration a "New France" theme, using Quebec handicrafts.
 The artists included Albert Edward Cloutier (carved wooden panels), Jean Dallaire (wall hanging), Marius Plamondon (stained glass mural), Claude Vermette (ceramic tiles) and Julien Hébert (bronze elevator doors).
 Cloutier painted a mural for the main dining room of the Salle Bonaventure in the hotel.

 There was controversy over naming the hotel: Quebec nationalists wanted it called Château Maisonneuve in honour of Montreal's founder, Paul Chomedey de Maisonneuve.
-CN's president, Donald Gordon, insisted it be named for the queen, who had unexpectedly come to the throne in 1952 while the hotel was still on the drawing board.
+CN's president, Donald Gordon, insisted it be named for Elizabeth II of Canada, who had unexpectedly come to the throne in 1952 while the hotel was still on the drawing board.